 Dr. Julie Beicken graduated with high honors from Oberlin College with a major in Gender and Women’s Studies.
 After college, she worked as a paralegal for a civil rights law firm in New York City before earning her Masters and PhD in Sociology from the University of Texas at Austin.

-Dr. Beicken’s research has focused on political sociology, with an emphasis on eugenics, social movements, the global war on terror, and torture.
+Dr. Beicken’s research has focused on community based participatory research and political sociology.
+A recipient of an INBRE (IDeA Network of Biomedical Research Excellence) grant, Dr. Beicken collaborated with Little Big Horn College on a substance abuse prevention project on the Crow reservation.
+The project enabled RMC students to work with middle school youth through a culturally grounded approach.
+Dr. Beicken’s research in political sociology emphasized eugenics, social movements, the global war on terror, and torture.
 Her Master’s thesis, “Eugenics: An Elite Social Movement,” informed the basis for her coauthored book with Sheldon Ekland-Olson, How Ethical Systems Change: Eugenics, The Final Solution, Bioethics (Routledge, 2011).
 Her dissertation, “Terrorism, Television, and Torture: Post-9/11 Morality in Popular Culture” analyzed government documents and popular media to explore how 9/11 altered the moral stance on torture in the United States.
 Rooted in both political and cultural sociology, her approach incorporated aspects of media studies through ethnographic content analysis of television and film.
-In her current work, she is pleased to be collaborating with Little Big Horn College on a substance abuse prevention project on the Crow reservation, as well as focusing scholarly attention on pedagogy and the teaching of sociology.
+Her bibliographic essay, “Torture and the Ticking Time Bomb in the Era of Global Terror” was recently published in Choice .
+She also frequently contributes book reviews to the field.

 - SOC 101: Introduction to Sociology

 - SOC 225: Sociology of Public Health

 - SOC 365: Sociology of Gender and the Family